hawat/kenik_ip_camera_simple/readme.md

 # Kenik ip camera simple

-**Brief Description:** collection of python tools to get images from kenik ip cameras
+**Brief Description:** collection of python tools to get images from kenik ip cameras,
 ## Installation
+Keep in mind that this software is "work in progress", and as it work for most parts - you can find bugs, errors, or even something not work at all.

 **Prerequisites:**
 * Python 3.5 or newer